Why Nursing?

 The program is approved by the Pennsylvania State Board of Nursing.

-Regionally accredited by Middle States Commission on Higher Education.
+The program is regionally accredited by the Middle States Commission on Higher Education.

 Middle States Accreditation